 She means it as praise.
 But still, my heart does its old, familiar sag.
 Earthy sounds so innocuous, I know.
 But it brings to mind moist, a word that my mother had been forbidden to use by her mother as a child.
-It reminded my grandmother of armpits, which were best not thought of and certainly never referred to, however obliquely.
-Earthy also echoes hayseed and hick and bumpkin, words that conjure my childhood in Maine.
-Twenty years after I've left, with a decade in New York City, the country still clings to me.
+It reminded my grandmother of armpits, which were best not thought of and certainly never referred to, however turning what was commonplace in Maine into shtick.